mcalistn/CS_Portfolio_Projects/README.md

 # CS-290 - Web Development
 Create a MERN stack to write a Single Page Application (SPA) that tracks exercises completed by the user.
 Program uses React for the front-end UI app and REST API, using Node and Express, for the back-end web service.
 Program uses MongoDB for persistence.

+# CS-325 - Analysis of Algorithms
+The programs is given:
+ - A 2-D puzzle of size MxN, that has N rows and M column (M and N can be different).
+Each cell in the puzzle is either empty or has a barrier.
+An empty cell is marked by ‘-’ (hyphen) and the one with a barrier is marked by ‘#’.
+ - Two coordinates from the puzzle (a,b), which represents the source node, and (x,y), which represents the destination node.
+The program is only allowed to move to an empty cell and cannot move to a cell with a barrier in it.

+The goal of the program is to reach the destination cell by covering the minimum number of cells possible.